by Bibianna Purgina, MD FRCPC

-A solitary fibrous tumour is a type of tumour that develops from fibrous tissue.
+A solitary fibrous tumour (SFT) is a type of tumour that develops from cells normally found in connective tissue.
 Most behave as non-cancerous tumours but some can behave in an aggressive manner that is more similar to cancer.
-Your pathologist will carefully examine your tissue sample to look for features that will help predict how the tumour will behave.
+Your pathologist will carefully examine your tissue sample to look for features that will help predict how the tumour will behave over time.

-The diagnosis of a solitary fibrous tumour is usually made after a small sample of the tumour is removed in a procedure called a biopsy.
+The diagnosis is usually made after a small sample of the tumour is removed in a procedure called a biopsy.
 The tissue sample is then sent to a pathologist who examines it under a microscope.
 Additional tests such as immunohistochemistry and molecular testing such as fluorescence in situ hybridization (FISH) or next-generation sequencing (NGS) may also be performed to look for the NAB2-STAT6 fusion gene and confirm the diagnosis.
 In some situations, the diagnosis is made after the entire tumour is surgically removed in a procedure called an excision or resection.

 A margin is any tissue that was cut by the surgeon to remove the tumour from your body.
 Depending on the type of surgery you have had, the margins can include bones, muscles, blood vessels, and nerves that were cut to remove the tumour from your body.
 All margins will be very closely examined under the microscope by your pathologist to determine the margin status.